AtariWriter

-AtariWriter is a word processor program for the Atari 8-bit family released by Atari as a 16 kB ROM cartridge in 1983.
-The program was fast and easy to use, while still allowing the creation of fairly complex documents.
-It was a huge success for the platform, with at least 800,000 examples sold not including international versions and later updates.
+AtariWriter is a word processor program for the Atari 8-bit computers released by Atari, Inc. as a 16 kB ROM cartridge in 1983.
+The program was fast and easy to use, while still having enough features to allow the creation of complex documents.
+It was a success for the platform, with at least 800,000 units initially sold, not including international versions and later updates.
+It was among the company's most successful software products.

-Atari had introduced its first branded word processor in 1981, Atari Word Processor.
-Reviews invariably lauded its features but concluded it was too difficult to use and its system requirements were too demanding.
-During the process of introducing new models of the computers, the XL series, the decision was made to abandon Word Processor in favour of a simpler program that would run on any machine.
-This led to them hiring William Robinson, author of Datasoft's Text Wizard, and having him to modify the program to run from a cartridge.
-Highly positive reviews in all major magazines quickly followed its release.
+Atari introduced Atari Word Processor, its first branded word processor, in 1981.
+Reviews unanimously praised its features but also noted its usability problems, including its difficulty and demanding system requirements.
+When the new models of the XL series were introduced, Word Processor was abandoned in favour of a simpler program that would run on any machine.
+William Robinson, author of Datasoft's Text Wizard, was hired for the new software project, with him modifying the program to run from a cartridge.

-The only major concerns were the lack of mail merge, a spell checker and a lack of printer drivers for anything other than Atari's models.
-An author of an add-on printer pack estimated he sold 25,000 copies through the Atari Program Exchange and direct.
-Atari later merged the spell checker, a mail merge function and a number of other features in 1986's AtariWriter Plus, available on floppy disk.
-A final upgrade was AtariWriter 80 of 1989, which added support for the XEP80 80-column display.
-AtariWriter also spawned a port to the Atari ST, ST Writer, which was offered free on early models of the ST.
+Positive reviews followed its release, with concerns also raised about the lack of mail merge and a spell checker, and the absence of printer drivers for any printers other than Atari's.
+To meet the demand for non-Atari printers, at least 25,000 copies of an add-on printer pack were sold through direct sales and the Atari Program Exchange.
+In 1986, Atari released the AtariWriter Plus, with new features along with a spell checker and mail merge available on floppy disk.
+AtariWriter 80, the final version of the software released in 1989, added support for the XEP80 80-column display.
+AtariWriter also spawned a port to the Atari ST with the ST Writer program, which was offered free on early models of the ST.